atomisthq/docs/docs/developer/custom-events.md

 ![Finding Ingester URL](img/find_ingester_url.png)

-With the URL in hand, you can now post data to this endpoint from any source you like (provided it matches the schema of the event you've defined).
+With the URL in hand, you can post data to this endpoint from any source you like (provided it matches the schema of the event you've defined).
 Commonly, this data will come from a webhook configured in a tool used in your delivery process.
 The endpoint accepts `application/json` as a content type and requires no authentication.
 You can test this endpoint using curl.